UVT Aero

-UVT Aero (ЮВТ АЭРО) is Russian airline headquartered in Kazan.
-Its main base is Kazan International Airport.
+UVT Aero (ЮВТ АЭРО) is a Russian airline headquartered in Kazan.
+Its main base is Ğabdulla Tuqay Kazan International Airport.
+It is currently banned from flying in the EU along with all other Russian airlines.

 History

 On 8 July 2015 Tatarstan's Republic new airline UVT Aero was awarded with a license to carry out commercial passenger and charter flights, and also a license for freight transportation.
-In July 2015 regular flights from Bugulma to Moscow and from Kazan to Moscow and St Petersburg were launched.
+In July 2015 regular flights from Bugulma to Moscow and from Kazan to Moscow and Saint Petersburg were launched.
 In August 2015 UVT Aero launched flights to Simferopol and Sochi.
 UVT Aero also participates in serving subsidized routes of federal importance.